copyright © 2012-2014 Frank Sergeant

 Of course, italicized words or phrases can appear anywhere in your paragraphs.

-The example’s Chapter Three shows how to insert a vertical space break to separate scenes using the <scene> tag.
+a vertical space break to separate scenes using the <scene>

-"I'm scared," said Judy as she
+* Chapter Three "I'm scared," said Judy as she hugged Bobby. <scene> Later that night ...

 This is commonly used to give the reader a hint that the location, or time, or viewpoint character has changed by providing a little extra vertical spacing and to reset the indentation so the first line of the next paragraph will not be indented.
 (In fiction, ordinarily, first paragraphs have no indentation, but following paragraphs do.)